Show map in a full screen - click/tap here (new window opens - close window to return to this page)

 (Permission for the North/West extension to the cruising limits and the relevant charts will be required for this route)

 This is only a very brief description of the possible passage, as, if you really want to go you will probably have been sitting with your own pilot books all winter.
 The whole cruise depends greatly on the weather and the strength of the crew.
-All the yachts in the fleet are eligible to do the trip as long as permission is sought in advance, but of course some will do it faster than others will, so we would recommend 36ft as being a minimum size to charter if you only have one week do it.
+All the yachts in the fleet are eligible to do the trip as long as permission is sought in advance, but of course some will do it faster than others will, so we would recommend 40ft as being a minimum size of boat to charter if you only have one week do it.
 Although yachts have gone in April and September it probably increases your chances of getting there if you plan to go between mid May and mid August when daylight is at it's maximum and the weather is probably going to be best.

 DAY 1 Leaving Armadale and head for Rum or Canna if time and weather permit after the handover.